San Juan Island Parks & Recreation (Island Rec)

-Jeff and Pam Gillette are new residents of the island, and have only been here a year.
+Jeff and Pam Gillette are relative newcomers to the island, having only been here since 2018.
 Pam is an artist, where she transforms her love of nature to images of beauty.
 One of her more recent accomplishments is that she illustrated a children’s book that focuses on family relationships as seen through a natural perspective.
 Jeff is a retired Omni-channel turn-around executive, with extensive international product development experience.
 Their love of this project is centered around their son’s service as a decorated United States Army Officer, their love the history and natural beauty of this island, and they want to honor those who have blazed the trail before them.

 Tim is an avid walker and bicyclist and the recent Chair of the SJI Trails Committee.
-He originally approached the Trails Committee in 2015 with a Power Point presentation that demonstrated ever decreasing walkability in our town and community.
-After receiving great support and encouragement from several members, he joined the Trails Committee, refined the power point presentation and began showing various community groups what’s happening as far as walk-ability and bike-ability and suggesting what we need to do about it.
+He originally approached the Trails Committee in 2015 with a slide presentation that demonstrated ever decreasing walkability in our town and community.
+After receiving great support and encouragement from several members, he joined the Trails Committee, refined the presentation and began showing various community groups what’s happening as far as walk-ability and bike-ability and suggesting what we need to do about it.
 He ended up with 16 private, business and government organizations endorsing his vision statement.
 This eventually led to the creation of a Trails sub-committee devoted to getting our town and county to pass a Complete Streets ordinance which both have now done.
-He is also the owner and editor of a local online news website (www.sanjuanupdate.com) and has graphic design and website design skills.
-He is now hoping to get a “backbone trail” built down the middle of our island that will facilitate non-motorized transportation and recreation.

-Robin enjoyed the beauty of San Juan Island as a boating youngster in the 50s and 60s and has continued her enthusiasm for the past thirty years.
-It was very important to her to share with her children and grandchildren some of the joys of both land and sea found here.
-Her background–besides the honor of being wife, mother of three, grandmother of six–is a BA in History, Social Worker, a Volunteer of the Year in Sacramento county, California, art and nature docent, peace advocate, Vice President and President of the American River Natural History Association, author of Biking and Hiking the American River Parkway, a Cultural and Natural History (now in its 4th edition), a team member and one of the originators of the Nationally recognized Roche Harbor Trail System, connecting Roche Harbor with Roche Harbor highlands and English Camp.
+Robin enjoyed the beauty of San Juan Island and the Salish Sea as a boating youngster in the 50s and 60s.
+She and her husband, Tom, have owned property here since 1989.
+After retiring they have lived full time on island since 2014.
+It is very important for them to share with their children and grandchildren some of the joys of both land and sea found here and help conserve its beauty and fascinating history.
+Robin’s background includes Vice President and President of the American River Natural History Association; author of Biking and Hiking the American River Parkway, a Cultural and Natural History; and with Tom, a team member and an originator of the nationally recognized Roche Harbor Trail System which connects Roche Harbor with Roche Harbor Highlands and English Camp.
 It remains her dream to help connect people to nature and nature to people and to foster communication between potentially conflicting parties, such as the Military Road facilitated during the bloodless Pig War where commonalities were celebrated rather than differences.